Toloka/crowd-kit/CONTRIBUTING.md

 ## General info

 Hello!
-In order for us to accept patches and other contributions from you, you will have to adopt Yandex Contributor License Agreement (the “**CLA**”).
-The current version of the CLA can be found at https://yandex.ru/legal/cla/?lang=en.
+In order for us to accept patches and other contributions from you, you will have to adopt Toloka Contributor License Agreement (the “**CLA**”).
+The current version of the CLA for individuals can be found at https://toloka.ai/legal/cla_individual, for corporate contributors — at https://toloka.ai/legal/cla_corporate.

 By adopting the CLA, you state the following: